georgeslabreche/opssat-orbitai/Mochi/README.md

 ```
 3. Diff `logs/inference1.csv` and `logs/inference.csv`.
 Both files should be exactly the same: `diff logs/inference1.csv logs/inference.csv`

+### Scripts
+Some scripts are included in the tools folder:
+- **generate.py**: Writes a list of generated commands to a file which can then be used for batch operations to train models and run inferences.
+- **analyze.py**: Calculates classification metrics based on logged inference results in the inference.csv file.
+- **benchmark.sh**: Trains all models with a given number of epochs and calculates their classification metrics after each training epoch.

+Instructions on how to use this scripts are commended in their source file.

 ## MochiMochi
 Some example training datasets are taken from: